digidem/mapeo-server/README.md

 #### [F] `GET /observations/:id`

 Fetch an observation by its `id`.
-A single JSON object will be returned.
+An array of JSON objects will be returned.
+Usually there will only be one result, but in forking situations (e.g. two devices create offline edits of the same observation then sync) there can be multiple results.

 #### [F] `PUT /observations/:id`